ulmlr/lmlpages/content/_index.md

       text: |
         <br>

-        The **Unofficial LML Repository** offers students of our school community a unique opportunity to delve into the world of digital content creation and management.
+        The **Unofficial LML Repository** offers students of our school community a platform to delve into the world of open-source digital content creation and management.

   - block: collection
     content: